foglar/Cobra-Project/README.md

 Connect the circuit exactly as shown on the image below, you can simply change pins in the **setup.py** file.
 You have to download this external files **imu.py**, **vector3d.py** from [github][MPUEXTERNALFILES]
 :warning: It may take a few tens of seconds for the output to stabilize.

-[Nice tutorial about connecting MPU6050 with RaspberryPi Pico on peppe8o.com][MPU6050Link]
+- [Nice tutorial about connecting MPU6050 with RaspberryPi Pico on peppe8o.com][MPU6050Link]

 ### Wiring GPS Neo-6M

 ![GPS wiring][GPSImage]
-Connect the circuit exactly as shown on the image below, you can simply change pins in the **setup.py** file.
+Connect GND to GND, 3v3(OUT) to VCC, GP4 to RX and GP5 to TX, you can simply change pins in the **setup.py** file.
 :warning: GPS module should be ideally outside to work correctly.
 Otherwise it will just print no data.

-[Article about GPS module with RaspberryPi Pico on microcontrollerslab.com][GPSLink]
+- [Article about GPS module with RaspberryPi Pico on microcontrollerslab.com][GPSLink]

 ### Wiring Buttons and LEDs